Blackjacx/Development/mobile-interview.md

 - [ ] [---] Where do you store your sensitive authentication data?
 - [ ] [---] Did you work with data persistence?
-- [ ] [---] Which data storage mechanism did you use?
+- [ ] [---] Which data storage mechanism do you know? `[User Defaults, Key Archiving, Writing Files, Core Data]`
-- [ ] [---] What is the main challenges when updating the data model?
+- [ ] [---] What is the main challenge when updating the data model in Core Data?
 - [ ] [iOS] In how many of your projects you used Core Data?
 - [ ] [iOS] Did you created a data model on your own?
-- [ ] [iOS] What is a mapping model and what do you use it for? `[Tells CoreData how to map objects from the source model to the destination model.
+- [ ] [iOS] What is a mapping model and what do you use it for? `[Tells Core Data how to map objects from the source model to the destination model.
 It is important when Core Data cannot perform a leightweight migration.]`

 ### Analysis